waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Strategy Updates
 - **Navigation:** Long exploration paths with `master_explorer_agent` are inefficient due to frequent interruptions.
 Using `pathfinder_agent` for short, direct paths to specific targets is more reliable.
 I will stick to this method for now.
-- **Agent Refinement:** The `master_explorer_agent` needs to be refined to generate shorter, segmented paths to be useful.
-I will work on this later.